B2B lead generation basics for startups

 And then you go and find another 5 to 20 businesses that have the same core DNA (sometimes you can start with their closest competitors. ;)

 There are many ways to then reach out to prospects working at these companies, whether via LinkedIn, using an email guessing tool or an email finder, or via other means.
+Tools like ReachHub make it easy to extract contact data directly from LinkedIn and enroll them in an email campaign with just one click via their Chrome extension.

 You don't need thousands of shitty names.
 You just need a handful of really great ones.
 [Tweet this!]